 Superfoods, Supplements and Fertility

 Kale.
 Whole grains.
 Beets.
 Berries.
-While superfoods can’t guarantee a successful IVF cycle, they can help with sperm and egg quality and overall fertility health.
+While superfoods can’t guarantee a successful IVF cycle, they contribute to sperm and egg quality and overall fertility health.

 For men and women